polyscale/private-cache-endpoint/README.md

 ## Folder structure

-- `exmples`- Examples showing how to launch PCE using different infrastructure.
+- `examples`- Examples showing how to launch PCE using different infrastructure.